nafi0123/nafi0123/README.md

 ---

 ## 🧑‍💻 About Me
-Hello!
-I'm **Nafi Mahmud Bukhari**, a passionate **MERN Stack Developer** from Bangladesh.
-I study at **Barisal Information Technology College (BITC)**, currently in **7th Semester**.
+I'm a passionate **MERN Stack Developer** from Bangladesh.
+Currently, I am studying at **Barisal Information Technology College (BITC)**, in my **7th Semester**.

 As a full-stack enthusiast, I specialize in creating robust and scalable web applications using the **MERN stack (MongoDB, Express, React, Node.js)**.
 My work is driven by a commitment to clean code and efficient problem-solving.

-Beyond web development, I am heavily involved in Competitive Programming.
-My strong foundation in Data Structures and Algorithms has been validated by successfully qualifying for the **ICPC 2024 Dhaka Regional Contest** as part of a dedicated team.
-This blend of software development skills and algorithmic thinking allows me to tackle complex technical challenges effectively.
+Beyond web development, I am actively involved in Competitive Programming.
+My strong foundation in **Data Structures and Algorithms** allows me to tackle complex technical challenges effectively.

 I enjoy:
 * Building **modern web applications**.